smolt/ldc-iphone-dev/README.md

 versions that begin with "WIP" to workaround the failure so rest of test can run.
 Grep for "WIP" to see all the details.

+I think the only unittest failures to consider if using D in an iOS App would be the Fiber crash and possibly the acosh() if you are doing interesting math.

 ## What is Missing
+Or what is left to do.

+- Make prebuilt binaries
-- libcurl needs to built for iOS to enable std.net.curl
+- Add libcurl to enable std.net.curl
-- Run on iPhone Sim
+- Ability to run on iPhone Simulator
-- Run on arm64 device
+- Ability run on arm64 devices - not tried yet
+- Make symbolic debugging work - there is some dwarf incompatability so debug builds don't have -g turned.
+The debug libs are just non-optimized, non-release builds for now.
-- Objective-C interop
+- Objective-C interop - work in progress under [DIP 43](http://wiki.dlang.org/DIP43)
+- APIs for iPhone SDK - [DStep](https://github.com/jacob-carlborg/dstep) helps here
 - Build universal libs
-- Xcode support
+- Xcode/D integration - needs someone who loves working with Xcode
+- A D-based iOS App submitted to Apple App Store
+- A D-based iOS App accepted by the Apple App Store!
+- Figure out what else is left to do